Assamese cuisine: Preparations

-'Bor' are fried balls of mashed lentil or gram — it is equivalent to vada in few other Indian languages.
+fried balls of mashed lentil or gram; equivalent to vada in few other Indian languages.
 It may contain other green leafy vegetable locally called 'xaak' within it, and it is best while served with 'teteli' (tamarind) curry or dip.
 There is a huge variety of 'bora' preparations in Assamese cuisine.
 The base ingredients include greens, vegetables, fruits, flowers, skin, and shoots of various plants.
 'Bora' can also be prepared from fish eggs etc.